 Prevention: Initiate the request for an external IRB as soon as possible.

 - Providing a study title in Zipline or on the REQUEST: External IRB Review form that is inconsistent with the protocol title.

-Prevention: On the REQUEST: External IRB Review form, provide the full, complete title that is the same as the title on the company protocol document and on the contract.
+Prevention: On the REQUEST: External IRB Review form, provide the full, complete title that is the same as the title on the protocol document and on any funding.